pingcap/docs/v3.0/how-to/maintain/tidb-in-kubernetes/backup-and-restore.md

     * Set `clusterName` to the target TiDB cluster name.
     * Set `mode` to `restore`.
     * Set `name` to the backup name you want to restore([view backups](#view-backups) helps you view all the backups available).
 If the backup is stored in `Google Cloud Storage`, `Ceph Object Storage` or `Amazon S3`, you must configure the corresponding section too (you might continue to use the same configuration you set in the [adhoc full backup](#ad-hoc-full-backup)).
-* Create a Kubernetes [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) containing the user and password that has the privilege to restore the database (skip this if you have already created one in the [adhoc full backup](#ad-hoc-full-backup) section):
+* Create a Kubernetes [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) containing the user and password that has the privilege to restore the database, and set `secretName` in the `values.yaml` file to the name of the created `Secret`(default to `backup-secret`, skip this if you have already created one in the [adhoc full backup](#ad-hoc-full-backup) section):

     {{< copyable "shell-regular" >}}